-"My favourite snack is the Vegan Ranch Dressing
+"My favorite snack is the Vegan Ranch Dressing

 Zesty Lemon Chia Pudding

-Nutritional Therapy Practitioner, Megan Crozier, keeps her clients fuelled with real food and fibre.
+Nutritional Therapy Practitioner, Megan Crozier, keeps her clients fuelled with real food and fiber.

 "I love adding Zesty Lemon Chia Pudding as a snack to my client's meal plans because it's a perfect balance of protein, fat, and fiber to balance their blood sugar and keep them full.
 It's also simple and easy to throw together ahead of time, so even my busiest clients can make it work for them."

 Nutritionist, Hillary Bennetts, recommends something you can make in large batches and eat all week long.

 "I love to include the Cinnamon Flax Muffins in my meal plans.
 They have a wonderful and nutritious balance of healthy fat, protein, and fiber to keep you full between meals.
 They are also super quick to make and keep all week in the fridge for an easy grab-and-go!"